-Crossing rivers, battling illness and injury, and struggling through some of the toughest terrain on the planet, the team and the dog walked together towards the finish line.
-Afterwards Mikael decided that he would do everything he could to save Arthur and bring him back to his family in Sweden.
+Crossing rivers, battling illness and injury, and struggling through some of the toughest terrains on the planet, the team and the dog walked together towards the finish line.
+Afterward, Mikael decided that he would do everything he could to save Arthur and bring him back to his family in Sweden.

 9Marley & Me: Life and Love with the World's Worst Dog

 Most of you are probably familiar with this heart-wrenching and classic doggy tale.
 For this reason, we couldn’t not put the story of Marley on this list.
 Young and in love, Jon and Jenny decided to make their lives a little more perfect:

 So they brought home Marley, a boisterous golden rascal of a puppy.
 From then on, life wasn’t the same again.
 What ensues is a story of the couple’s life as they grow with Marley.

 The book is a tearjerker and will have you crying from a mixture of laughter and sadness.
 Marley & Me perfectly captures how each dog has a unique personality as well as the joy and the pain involved in having a faithful furry family member.

 10Following Atticus: How a Little Dog Led One Man on a Journey of Rediscovery to the Top of the World